maffinyep/seranade-docs/readme.md

 A doctor will upload `Patient` data through the FrontEnd, and a `Token` is required to upload data.
 The `Token` can be obtained through the authentication phase described earlier.

-For this protocol, the grant action will follow some different steps as described earlier: `Token` capabilities will be checked for `Patient` table, and then `API` will generate randomly two IDs, `I_NO` for `PatientGeneral` and `PID` for `PatientDetail`.
+For this protocol, the grant action will follow some extra steps as described earlier: `Token` capabilities will be checked for `Patient` table, and then `API` will generate randomly two IDs, `I_NO` for `PatientGeneral` and `PID` for `PatientDetail`.
 Finally, the two records will be uploaded, and an acknowledgment will be sent to the doctor.

 An installation `Ticket` is automatically generated, it will help `IMT` and `IIT` to track down the next steps.